-The Furious Fifties have been getting angrier since the middle of the night.
+The Furious Fifties have been getting angrier since the middle of the night during the Jules Verne Trophy.
 The crew of IDEC SPORT is hurtling along at more than thirty knots in the icy southern latitudes.
 Francis Joyon and his men won back fifty miles during the night.

 This acceleration must be a boost for Francis Joyon’s crew down in the icy weather of the Furious Fifties.
 At the start of this 16th day of racing since the start off Ushant, the instruments on IDEC SPORT are back up to target speeds: 30 knots or more.
 At just over 800 miles south of the Kerguelens, the big, red trimaran has stepped up the pace.